Theta-Limited/OpenAthena-Legacy-Python/README.md

 Given that the lat/long and altitude of the rotary-wing aircraft is known, its azimuth is known, and it is possible to obtain accurate worldwide elevation data (within ~30m ?) from [this api](https://pypi.org/project/elevation/), it should be a very simple math problem to calculate the position and altitude of the object aimed at by the camera.

-If an invisible, imaginary mathematical line was "paramaterized" from the aircraft's camera towards the ground at its angle of declanation, the point farthest along this line but closest to any geographic lat/long/alt data point is likely to be the target which the camera is aiming at.
+If an invisible, imaginary mathematical line was "paramaterized" from the aircraft's camera towards the ground at its angle of declanation, the point closest along this line to the aircraft yet reasonably near any geographic lat/long/alt data point is likely to be the target which the camera is aiming at.
 This would provide the aircraft operator with a rough latitude, longitude, and elevation of the target to which the camera is aiming in an extremely short period of time.

 # Current status